YaroslavWork/RareHashesWebsite/readme.md

 Users can submit their own hashes, which are then converted to SHA-256 (with plans to add more hashing methods in the future).
 When a rare hash meeting the criteria is found, it is saved to the database along with the user’s name for recognition.

-The project is part of a system consisting (microservices) of three components:
+The project is part of a system consisting of three microservice components:

 - A web interface displaying the rarest hashes found.

-- A [telegram bot](https://github.com/YaroslavWork/RareHashesTelegramBot) that notifies users about new rare hashes.
+- A [Telegram bot](https://github.com/YaroslavWork/RareHashesTelegramBot) that notifies users about new rare hashes.
 - An [automated searching bot](https://github.com/YaroslavWork/RareHashFinder) that scans and uploads rare hashes to the database.

-This combination highlights advanced backend processing , database management, and real-time user notification integration.
+This combination highlights advanced backend processing, database management, and real-time user notification integration.

 *"Do one thing, and do it well."*

 ---

-### Installation (for linux)
+### Installation (for Linux)

-1. Install MongoDB (On Ubuntu):
+1. Install MongoDB (on Ubuntu):

     [Follow installation process.](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/)